kemmot/PyTasks/README.md

 The string to use to separate columns when printing tables.
 Any double quotes will be stripped to allow leading and trailing spaces.

 Default value: " | "

+## table.header.underline
+Whether to underline table headers to separate them from the rows.

+Default value: True